This post was originally published March 26, 2015 and has been updated to reflect changes to LinkedIn’s video capabilities.

 Since LinkedIn has a business focus, think of it less as a promotional platform and more as a place to establish yourself as an expert in your field.
 What does this mean in terms of content?
-The videos you share should be more business-focused.
-This could come in the form of how-to videos aimed at other businesses, company news and updates, industry talks and presentations, and other content related to your friend that would be helpful to other LinkedIn users in their professional careers.
+The videos you share should be more business focused.
+Try how-to videos aimed at other businesses, company news and updates, industry talks and presentations, and other content related to your field that would be helpful to other LinkedIn professionals.

 Behind-the-scenes and team-related videos can also be a fun way to add a little bit of personality to your company on your business page.
-These videos are great for recruitment too, as they show off how great a place your business is to work.
+These videos offer a way to encourage recruitment too, as they show off why potential candidates would want to join your company.

 Ready to dive in?
 We’ve compiled some best practices for you to keep in mind to make sure you’re getting the most out of using video on LinkedIn.

-Finally, when you share videos online, the rule of thumb should be to keep them as short as possible.
-Viewers have short attention spans.
+Finally, when you share videos online, try to keep them as short as possible—between 30 seconds and a minute is a good rule of thumb.
 The only real exception to this on LinkedIn should be industry talks or presentation videos.

 Videos, in and of themselves, get shared more on Linkedin.
 But how else can you build an engaged audience?
 The best way is through using video to position yourself as a thought-leader on the platform.
 Share interesting, thought-provoking content in groups related to your industry and get a conversation started.